-SCOPAC contributed £15,000 towards the monitoring of a trial which aims to place
+SCOPAC contributed £15,000 towards the monitoring of a trial testing a new approach

 The Sand Motor (or Sand Engine) concept has been widely used in the Netherlands since

 the 1990's given that it is cheaper and less intrusive compared with traditional

 beach renourishment approaches (The Sand Engine: a solution for vulnerable deltas

 in the 21st Century?Coastal Dynamics 2013).
 The works at Poole Bay are of national

 importance given that the Sand Motor concept had never before been trialled on beaches